4ch12dy/issh/README.md

 ### Introduction

-Nothing,  It just for me to work on jailbreak device.
+Nothing,  It's just for me to work on jailbreak device.
 Some commands can save fxxk time.

 if you stuck in setup iOS debug environment, here is you need.